IHE/RAD.IMR/input/pagecontent/volume-1.md

 Image Managers / Image Archives provide the images and related objects to the Report Readers or Image Displays.

-Image Managers / Image Archives shall support WADO-RS Retrieve [RAD-107] as well as [RAD-16], [RAD-17], [RAD-31] and [RAD-45] DICOM DIMSE services.
+Image Managers / Image Archives shall support WADO-RS Retrieve [RAD-107] as well as DICOM DIMSE Services in [RAD-16], [RAD-17], [RAD-31] and [RAD-45].
 This enables different types of Image Displays to retrieve objects.

 Image Managers / Image Archives shall also support returning images in the requested rendered media type as defined in DICOM PS3.18 Section 9.5 [Retrieve Rendered Instance Transaction](https://dicom.nema.org/medical/dicom/current/output/html/part18.html#sect_9.5).